Beth Harry

 About

 Beth Harry is a scholar working on Education, Clinical Psychology and Developmental and Educational Psychology.
 According to data from OpenAlex, Beth Harry has authored 57 papers receiving a total of 3.5k indexed citations (citations by other indexed papers that have themselves been cited), including 47 papers in Education, 30 papers in Clinical Psychology and 8 papers in Developmental and Educational Psychology.
 Recurrent topics in Beth Harry's work include Family and Disability Support Research (30 papers), Parental Involvement in Education (28 papers) and Collaborative Teaching and Inclusion (25 papers).
 Beth Harry is often cited by papers focused on Family and Disability Support Research (30 papers), Parental Involvement in Education (28 papers) and Collaborative Teaching and Inclusion (25 papers).
-Beth Harry collaborates with scholars based in United States, Spain and Ireland.
+Beth Harry collaborates with scholars based in United States, Ireland and New Zealand.
 Beth Harry's co-authors include Janette K. Klingner, Maya Kalyanpur, Keith Sturges, Mary Anderson, Alfredo J. Artiles, Margaret J. McLaughlin, Wanda J. Blanchett, Juliet E. Hart, Robert Rueda and Philip C. Chinn and has published in prestigious journals such as American Educational Research Journal, Educational Researcher and Teachers College Record The Voice of Scholarship in Education.

 In The Last Decade